Let’s be honest, Yerevan in Amernia is not one of those capital cities you often hear about!

 The station that typified this for me the most was Yeritasardakan Station, which is a super deep metro platform, that reminded me a lot of Arsenalna Metro Station in Kyiv, Ukraine.

-Checking it out, will add to your understanding of the overlapping influences in Armenia and taking a ride can feel a bit like stepping back in time.
+Checking it out will certainly add to your understanding of the overlapping influences in Armenia and taking a ride can feel a bit like stepping back in time!